 - Median length of time spent on a stroke unit during inpatient rehabilitation

-- Median hours per day of direct task-specific therapy provided by the interprofessional stroke team.
+- Median hours per day of direct task-specific therapy provided by the interdisciplinary stroke team.

-- Average days per week of direct task specific therapy provided by the interprofessional stroke.
+- Average days per week of direct task specific therapy provided by the interdisciplinary stroke team (target is a minimum of five days).

 - A data entry process will need to be established to capture the information from the outcome tools such as the Chedoke-McMaster Stroke Assessment (e.g., ARAT or WMFT).